Anger Management Techniques For More Emotional Control

 It’s okay to feel angry or have angry feelings; in fact, being upset is a natural part of the human experience and a healthy emotion.
 Anger can be productive and motivating if we express it in the right way and use it for the greater good.
 However, if your anger is negatively affecting your relationships with people or other aspects of your daily life, or if you feel your anger escalating, that’s when it can become a problem.
 If you or a loved one is experiencing overwhelming anger, reaching out to an online therapist could be a great option for you.

 Anger is an emotional state that can vary from irritability to intense rage.
 Anger can be a natural response to threats, and it’s actually necessary for survival.
 These feelings can be caused by both internal and external events.
-For example, you could be mad at a particular person, which would be considered external, or ruminating thoughts about frustration or failure could cause you to feel angry, which are internal.
+For example, you could be mad at a particular person, which would be considered external, or ruminating thoughts about frustration or failure could cause you to feel angry, which is internal.

 When we feel angry, these angry feelings can cause our heart rate and energy hormones like adrenaline to increase as well, and we may typically want to respond in an aggressive manner.

+Anger can also signify a deeper issue.
 While anger isn’t a mental health disorder, it can be a symptom of other mental health conditions such as anxiety or depression.

 The issue revolving around anger isn’t feeling anger, it is learning how to feel and express anger in a way that does not hurt yourself or others.
-Feeling angry is natural but acting out with unchecked anger could cause unhealthy outcomes and may point to further mental health problems.
-If your anger or negative feelings associated with it impacts a large part of your life and is affecting friendships, family life, school, work, personal relationships, or your overall quality of life, it may be time to seek help.
+Feeling angry is natural but acting out with unchecked anger could cause unhealthy outcomes and may point to further mental health concerns.
+If your anger or negative feelings associated with it impacts a large part of your life and are affecting friendships, family life, school, work, personal relationships, or your overall quality of life, it may be time to seek help.

 Here are some physical warning signs you may need help with your anger: